featherweight/featherweight.github.io/_content/concept-actor-model.md

 One disadvantage is that the simplicity is suited for simple systems, and does not readily scale to more complex or nuanced systems.

+The Actor Reference Design in FTW distinguishes the Job Scheduling from the Incoming Message Handling.
+This important degree of separation enables actors to respond more naturally and maintain control of their own health.

 Take for example Nagle's algorithm in networking.
 It states that many small finite bits of work will be aggregated for a period of time before dispatching a larger chunk of work, because the overhead of each atomic piece